What to Expect When You PCS to Marine Corps Base 29 Palms, California

 Things to Do

-While stationed at 29 Palms, you must visit:
+While stationed at 29 Palms, be sure to visit:

 - Joshua Tree National Park, which has miles of park open for you to hike, rock climb, and explore.
 Many celebrities even visit for a getaway.